 2-Year Statute of Limitations for Wrongful Death

-The statute of limitations for wrongful death claims in Washington DC is 2-years from the date of death.
+The statute of limitations for wrongful death claims in Washington, DC is two years from the date of death.
 DC Code § 12-2702.
-This simply means that if the surviving family members of a victim want to file a lawsuit for wrongful death, they must file within 2-years after the victim dies.
+This simply means that if the surviving family members of a victim want to file a lawsuit for wrongful death, they must file within 2 years after the victim dies.

-Washington DC is among the few jurisdictions that continue to follow the strict tort law doctrine known as “contributory negligence.”
+Washington, D.C., is among the few jurisdictions that continue to follow the incredibly unfair doctrine known as “contributory negligence.”
 Under the rule of contributory negligence, a plaintiff is supposed to be legally barred from recovering any damages if their actions contributed to the accident or injury in any way.
 So if a jury finds that the defendant was 90% at-fault for the accident and the plaintiff was only 5% at-fault, under contributory negligence, the plaintiff is barred from recovering any damages.

 DC Dog Bite Cases

-Under Washington DC dog bite law, dog owners are legally responsible if they attack and injure someone.
+Under the Washington, DC dog bite law, dog owners are legally responsible if their dog attacks and injures someone.
 Dog owners in DC can be liable for injuries caused by their dogs based on statutory strict liability.
 The statutory strict liability comes from a DC statute that says that dog owners are strictly liable for any injuries their dog causes when the dog is “at large,” even if the dog is not known to be dangerous.
 DC Code § 8-1801.
 This means that if a dog is not on a leash or gets out of a fenced yard, the owner(s) will be liable for any injuries it causes, even if the owner has no reason to believe the dog is dangerous.
 If the dog is not “at large,” the owner can be liable based on standard negligence theories.

 Washington DC Sex Abuse Civil Lawsuits